cgilles/gmic-qt/STANDALONE.md

   - `%b` is the input file basename, that is the filename with no extension and no path.
   - `%f` is the input file filename (without path).

+If, on the other hand, multiple layers are expected as output, the `%l` placeholder will be replaced by the layer number in each output file (0 is top layer).

 #### Examples